 1. Placement Test - For those who are fairly fluent but whose proficiency is not reflected in formal course preparation.
 The language department administers a test to determine students' proficiency.
 The test is computerised and takes approximately one hour.
 Once completed, the results should be printed and returned to the Director of the Centre for evaluation.
 More information.

-2. Undergraduate Course - A grade of 75% or higher in a full year undergraduate course that is above the level of senior matriculation. *Note* registration in an undergraduate course requires this form, which must be submitted before the add/drop period in mid-September.
+2. Undergraduate Course - A grade of 70% or higher in a full year undergraduate course that is above the level of senior matriculation.
+Pass/Fail courses will have a separate numerical grade communicated to the graduate program. *Note* registration in an undergraduate course requires this form, which must be submitted before the add/drop period in mid-September.

 3. French 9005 - A non-credit course for graduate students who already have a background in French.
 This is a reading course with only occasional meetings with the course co-ordinator and a good deal of independent work, tested in a final examination.
 The course is designed for those willing and able to work independently.